 If your ducts aren’t sealed properly or if they have any cracks or holes in them, you may be losing a lot of heated air before it can get to the vents.

-No matter what the reason for the problem is, Farnell Mechanical, Inc. in Opelika can help you get your gas furnace up and running at an efficient level again.
+No matter what the reason for the problem is, Farnell Mechanical, Inc. in Auburn and Opelika can help you get your gas furnace up and running at an efficient level again.
 We can also help keep it running with ongoing, preventive maintenance.
 Give us a call at 334-524-2458 or arrange an appointment with us online and we’ll be there to help.